ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer-views.md

 ![Threat Explorer View menu](media/ThreatExplorerViewMenu.png)

 Once you have selected a view, you can apply filters and set up queries to conduct further analysis.
-The following sections provide a brief overview of the various views available in Explorer.
+The following sections provide a brief overview of the various views available in Explorer (or real-time detections).

 ## Email > Malware

-To view this report, in Explorer, choose **View** > **Email** > **Malware**.
+To view this report, in Explorer (or real-time detections), choose **View** > **Email** > **Malware**.
 This view shows information about email messages that were identified as containing malware.

 ![View data about email identified as malware](media/ExplorerEmailMalwareMenu.png)